afdataschool/python_scripts/_episodes/03-main.md

 > {: .output}
 >
 > 2. Modify your program to calculate the mean of any number of command line arguments.
+>
 {: .challenge}

-> ## Running Versus Importing
+## Running Versus Importing

->
-> Running a Python script in bash is very similar to
-> importing that file in Python.
+Running a Python script in bash is very similar to importing that file in Python.
-#> The biggest difference is that we don't expect anything
-#> to happen when we import a file,
-#> whereas when running a script, we expect to see some
-#> output printed to the console.
+The biggest difference is that we don't want anything to happen when we import a file, until we intentionally call the functions it contains, whereas when running a script, we expect to see some output printed to the console.

-#>
-#> In fact, you can use the same file for importing or for running as a script.
+In fact, you can use the same file for importing or for running as a script.
-#>

 #> In order for a Python script to work as expected
 #> when imported or when run as a script,
 #> we typically put the part of the script